Skip to main content

 Add a trigger "entered segment" and select a previously created segment.
 Then add an email and adjust it to represent a double opt-in email, specifically an add-a-button and a callout.

-After a delay, this optional section adds a webhook block and checks whether a button was clicked in the previous email.
+After a delay, the optional section adds a webhook block and checks whether a button was clicked in the previous email.
 If the button is not clicked, it triggers a webhook.

 URL: